MikeyBeez/RAGAgent/README.md

 Consider this a starting place for a streamlit application.

+To run the streamlit version, cd into the src dir and type python otto.py

 ## ✨ Features

 - 🧠 **Advanced Chat**: Engage in thought-provoking conversations powered by Ollama and its language models.